szymonbalasz/toy-robot-simulator/README.md

 Fun exercise, was nice to brush up on TS testing, especially for mutation testing.
 Appreciate the opportunity to work on this.

+There are still some mutants that need killing, but I think it's good enough for now.

 ## Prerequisites

 - Node.js